jo-arroyo/data-structures-and-algorithms/data-structures/linkedList/README.md

 * Insert a node after a specified value
 * Find the value from the end of a linked list
 * Find the middle node from a linked list
+* Reversing a linked list in place

 ## Approach & Efficiency
 * When inserting, achieved O(n) by identifying the head and rerouting.
 Does not require traversal.
 * When checking includes and printing to a string, traversal mean that it was O(n) value.
 Needed traversal to reach multiple nodes in the linked list.
 * Insert nodes at the end, or before or after a value also required traversal.
+* Finding a value kth from end or the middle of the linked list also requires traversal.
+* Reversing a linked list in place also requires traversal and reassigning three variables.

 ## Solution
 * Insert - Identified and rerouted new node and head node - O(1)